Spectral Functions of the Holstein Polaron: Exact and Approximate Solutions

-In order to obtain reliable solutions in the whole parameter space, we will here use two approximate methods and two methods which are numerically exact.
-The DMFT has emerged as a method of choice for the studies of the Mott physics within the Hubbard model \cite{DMFT_RMP1996,martin_reining_ceperley_2016}.
-However, this method can be also applied to the Holstein model.
-The DMFT then reduces to solving the polaron impurity problem in the conduction electron band supplemented by the self-consistency condition~\cite{Ciuchi_1997}.
-The DMFT is exact in the limit of infinite coordination number, but can otherwise be considered as an approximate method which neglects spatial correlations.
-In the case of the Holstein polaron, the impurity problem can be solved in terms of the continued fraction expansion which gives the local Green's function on the real frequency axis [see Ref.~\cite{Ciuchi_1997} and Supplemental Material (SM) \cite{SuppMat} Sec.~\ref{DMFT_1D} for details].
+In order to obtain reliable solutions in the whole parameter space, we use two approximate methods and three methods that are numerically exact.
+In the Holstein model, the DMFT reduces to solving the polaron impurity problem in the conduction electron band supplemented by the self-consistency condition~\cite{Ciuchi_1997}.
+The impurity problem can be solved in terms of the continued fraction expansion, giving the local Green's function on the real frequency axis (see Ref.~\cite{Ciuchi_1997} and Supplemental Material (SM) \cite{SuppMat}, Sec.~\ref{DMFT_1D}, for details).
 A crucial advantage of the DMFT for the Holstein model is that it becomes exact in both the weak coupling and in the atomic limit, and that it can be easily applied in the whole parameter space both at zero and at finite temperature.
-This method can be made numerically very efficient and stable so that the DMFT equations can be solved on a personal computer in just few seconds to few minutes depending on the parameters.
+The DMFT equations can be solved on a personal computer in just a few seconds to a few minutes depending on the parameters.
 On general grounds, the DMFT is expected to work particularly well at high temperatures when the correlations become more local due to the thermal fluctuations \cite{Vucicevic_2019,Vranic_2020}.
-We will compare the DMFT with the well-known self-consistent Migdal approximation (SCMA) \cite{Migdal_1958}, which becomes exact only in the weak-coupling limit, see Sec.~\ref{Migdal_App} of SM \cite{SuppMat}.
+We will compare the DMFT with the well-known self-consistent Migdal approximation (SCMA) \cite{Migdal_1958}, which becomes exact only in the weak coupling limit; see Sec.~\ref{Migdal_App} of SM \cite{SuppMat}.